-As part of the ongoing investment strategy review, the Trustee will assess the appropriate return target for the Scheme's asset portfolio, taking into account the funding position of the Scheme.
+The Trustee has assessed an appropriate return target for the Scheme's asset portfolio while setting the strategic benchmark allocation, taking into account the funding position of the Scheme.

 Returns achieved by the fund managers are assessed against performance benchmarks set by the Trustee in consultation with its advisers and fund managers.